 When I first started studying apologetics it was overwhelming.
-And that is an understatement.
-It will literally be a lifetime of learning because, well, you are learning more about God and the universe He created.
+It will be a lifetime of learning because, well, you are learning more about God and the universe He created.
 You can spend that lifetime just studying something very specific within theology, philosophy, history, or science.
 The everyday apologist may not always have the luxury of spending the time (and money in advanced degrees) to become an expert witness in one field.
-As for myself, I enjoy attempting to get a decent grasp of knowledge in as many areas as possible.
-That is especially daunting for me because I do not have a very good memory.
+I enjoy attempting to get a decent grasp of knowledge in as many areas as possible.

 - Science doesn’t belong to the left or the right, or any one group or class of people.
 Declaring “science” is not an argument in itself.